Table of Contents[Hide][Show]

 Kat Saka’s Kettle is a hidden gem in the Black Spire Outpost where you can find a sweet and spicy kettle corn snack.
 A grain vendor, Kat Saka’s motto is “pop it together, eat it together.”

-With limited time in Galaxy’s Edge, learning how to save time is very important.
-That’s where mobile ordering comes in.
+Mobile ordering comes in handy in Star Wars: Galaxy’s Edge.
 It’s available at The Milk Stand, Ronto Roasters and Docking Bay 7 Food and Cargo.

 To use mobile ordering, install the Disneyland app on your smartphone.
 Open the app and press the “+” at the bottom, then click “order food.”
 This will bring up a list of locations available for mobile ordering.
 Place your order, pay with a credit card, then head to the restaurant to pick up your food.

 Star Wars: Galaxy’s Edge is the first land built around the Play Disney Parks app experience.
-To be fully immersed in Galaxy’s Edge, make sure to download the Play Disney app before heading to Disneyland Park.
+To be fully immersed in Galaxy’s Edge, download the Play Disney app before arriving to Disneyland.
 Then, once you land on Batuu, your phone will transform into Star Wars: Datapads.
-Four main functions of the app help guest become part of the story developing around them.
+The app’s four main functions help you become part of the storytelling.

 - Scan the contents of containers and cargo to collect virtual items.